 Therefore, despite the variation to the numerical FSR development standard, it is considered that the proposed development is consistent with the objectives of both the B4 Mixed Use and R4 High Density Residential zones under the MLEP 2012.
-Strict compliance with the development standard would likely result in a development that is inconsistent with many of these objectives.
+Strict compliance with the development standard would likely result in a development that is inconsistent with many of these objectives and inconsistent with the emerging character of the McGill Street Precinct.